Panic freedom

 functions that panic return an error in this monad.
 To try to prove panic-freedom, we have to

-is expected not to be an error in this result type.
+specify that the result of square is expected not to be an error in this result type.
 A way

 to do that is the following: